Articulating notes on the ocarina

 Fingered articulations

 Fingered articulations allow you to separate notes without interrupting the airflow into the instrument.
-They involve sounding a higher or lower pitch for such a short time that it's perceived as a percussive blip or click.
+They involve sounding a higher or lower pitch for such a short time that it's perceived as a percussive blip or click, instead of a note in its own right.

 You'll notice that you've produced a series of audibly distinct notes, yet you haven't changed the airflow into the instrument.